-Modern New Delhi, existing just south of the old and original city, has the same multifarious characteristics that the Indian capital has held for several thousand years.
-The city is a tangle of crowded streets, diverse languages and beautiful architecture – the metropolis is teeming with different industries and cultures, and now a wave of expats moving to Delhi adds to the eclectic nature and community of the centre.
+Modern New Delhi, just south of the old and original city, has the same multifarious characteristics that the Indian capital has held for several thousand years.
+Expats moving to Delhi, a metropolis said to have been built on seven ancient cities, will discover a tangle of crowded streets, diverse languages and beautiful architecture.
+The megacity teems with different industries and cultures, which add to the eclectic nature and community of the centre.

-Delhi's economy is developing at a rapid rate and the modern skyscrapers and robust industries look like they are trying to leave a less developed India behind.
-The accelerated growth of Delhi's key industries, including IT and telecommunications, means there is a high demand for experienced employees, many of whom are recruited from abroad.
+Delhi's economy has been growing and the modern skyscrapers and robust industries look like they are trying to leave a less-developed India behind.
+Home to India's busiest and largest metro rail system, the public transport system in the city and around the National Capital Region, though far from perfect, is continuously improving and is testament to this development.
+Meanwhile, the accelerated growth of Delhi's key industries, including IT and telecommunications, face a high demand for experienced employees, many of whom are recruited from abroad.

-While Delhi remains one of the most expensive locations for expats living in India, coming in second to Mumbai, the city still has a reasonable cost of living.
-Expats will find that in New Delhi they can enjoy a comfortable lifestyle with access to luxuries they would not be accustomed to at home for just a fraction of the cost.
+Expats living in Delhi can appreciate a cost of living that is surprisingly reasonable, especially in comparison to Mumbai.
+Expats will find that they can enjoy a comfortable lifestyle in New Delhi with access to luxuries they would not be accustomed to at home for just a fraction of the cost.
 There are also good facilities available in the form of private healthcare options and international schools.

-Ultimately, expats living and working in Delhi will need to approach the city with an open mind.
+Ultimately, given the pros and cons of living and working in Delhi, expats will need to approach the city with an open mind.
 Those that do are sure to find that Delhi offers the unique beauty and diversity of a quintessentially Indian experience alongside the excitement and fast pace of living in a big city.

 ►Read more in Frequently Asked Questions about Delhi